 I argue in this paper that liberty cannot be devoid of responsibility and responsibility in matters regarding procreation encompasses obligations.
 The core value of the right to procreate is the right to marry, found a family and accept children as a gift and fruit of the marriage bond.
 This understanding and interpretation of procreative liberty may seem too conservative or insufficiently grounded, but its moral importance cannot be underestimated.
 It is not desire or choice that deserves to be an important moral and fundamental legal right.
 Rather, procreative liberty intended as a responsibility has this status because of its connection with the creator from whom we share the freedom to procreate.
 The claim that individuals have a fundamental right to use technology to design offsprings to their specifications, for example with certain desired traits, where these are not connected to the child's own well-being is not only implausible but also offensive.
 True liberty is composed of both the immanent and transcendental dimensions.
 True freedom is not limited to the various finite goods.
 Actually, the separation of the doctrine of freedom from the doctrine of the Common good makes it futile to justify the freedom of choice highly advocated for by the contemporary society.
 True freedom in parental responsibility is therefore embedded in the recognition of the life of the child as a gift from the creator even before being the fruit of conjugal love.
 As Sgreccia affirms, the procreative design is neither a mere temporal function nor a worldly-manipulative operation.
-It is to be perceived as a transcendental deduction18.
+It is to be perceived as a transcendental deduction.
 Liberty in parental responsibility is hence freedom to procreate not to reproduce.
 Parental responsibility is often confused with the principle of procreative beneficence but are they really alike?

-Parental Responsibility and the Principle of procreative beneficence

-Continually, there is a confusion and misinterpretation of parental responsibility.
-Julian Savulescu, in 2001, developed a principle of procreative beneficence (PPB) in which he claims that parents have a moral obligation to have the best child that they can possibly have.
-This involves an obligation to test for genetic contribution not only to disease but also to non-disease states such as intelligence, hair colour, eye colour, memory or sex and to use this information in reproductive decision-making19.
-This principle was later modified in 2009 by Savulescu and Kahane to imply that couples or single producers have a moral obligation to use available reproductive technologies to create children who have the best chance of enjoying the best possible life20.
+Parental Responsibility and the Principle of procreative beneficence ic contribution not only to disease but also to non-disease states such as intelligence, hair colour, eye colour, memory or sex and to use this information in reproductive decision-making.
+This principle was later modified in 2009 by Savulescu and Kahane to imply that couples or single producers have a moral obligation to use available reproductive technologies to create children who have the best chance of enjoying the best possible life.
 Much as Savulescu's principle has been refuted by Rebecca Bennett, Sarah Stoller, Robert Sparrow, Andrew Hotke and many others as implausible, promoters of assisted reproduction continue to forward this euphemism as the embodiment of parental responsibility.